volkanozsarac/EzGM/README.md

 # EzGM
 Toolbox for ground motion record selection and processing.
-Examples can be found here: https://github.com/volkanozsarac/EzGM/tree/master/Examples

 Tutorial